Hernán Galíndez: Aucas

 Universidad received approaches from L.D.U.
 Quito, but Galíndez instead chose to join rival Ecuadorian side Aucas with the agreed fee being reported around $250,000.
 He made his debut for the club in a 2–0 victory over Orense on 9 July and was not on the losing side for the remainder of the season over 13 matches.
 He helped the side win the Ecuadorian Serie A for the first time in the club's history, defeating Barcelona 1–0 on aggregate in the final.
 In the decisive second leg of the final, Galíndez saved a penalty from Barcelona captain Damián Díaz to help his side to victory and end the season with six consecutive clean sheets.

+Huracán

+Galíndez joined Huracán in January 2024.
+In February 2025, Galíndez signed a contract extension through 2027.
+Galíndez lead Huracán to the 2025 Torneo Apertura final, keeping a clean sheet and saving two penalties in the semifinal shootout against Independiente.
+On May 9, 2026, Galíndez recorded 10 saves against Boca Juniors for the round of 16 of the Torneo Apertura, earning the Man of the Match award and being key for Huracán's 2–3 away victory.